top of page

 • Better data sharing for accident analysis

-The heritage behind the initiative is notable: Bill Seebold Jr., patriarch of the Seebold racing family, amassed 69 world and national titles and more than 900 race wins, shaping modern approaches to equipment and driver protection.
+The heritage behind this initiative is notable.
+Bill Seebold Jr., patriarch of the Seebold racing family, amassed 69 world and national titles and more than 900 race wins, shaping modern approaches to equipment and driver protection.

 7) Tech, Talent, and Team Crossover Will Accelerate